 A 2017 study assessing safety and efficacy of baclofen for treating people with alcohol use disorder and high levels of anxiety showed that baclofen affected subjective and physiological responses to alcohol, but did not support an anti-craving or anti-reinforcing effect.

-A 2016 study found that neither low nor high doses of baclofen were effective in the treatment of AD although both had markedly high success rates due to the intensive psychosocial support in place.
+A 2016 study found that neither low nor high doses of baclofen were effective in the treatment of AUD although both had markedly high success rates due to the intensive psychosocial support in place.

 Dr. James Garbutt, whose 2010 study did not show baclofen to be more effective than placebo, is currently engaged in a new study testing baclofen in higher doses than were used in the previous study.